avi0s/CityGame/README.md

 # CityGame
-A City guessing game inspired by daily geography games.
+A City guessing game made in Java swing, inspired by daily geography games.
 Starts with obscure clues about a city, and gets progresively easier to win.

 Used GoogleMaps Static APIs for satellite imagery and streetview, OpenWeather for the live weather details, and Time.io for timezone info.